mrbid/TFCNNv1/README.md

 `08/01/21`
 Random functions broken on `12/12/20` flawed quick fix on `23/12/20` now finally corrected.

+`11/01/21`
+The [`TFCNNv1_f16.h`](https://github.com/TFCNN/TFCNNv1/blob/main/TFCNNv1_f16.h) version is a quick modification to pack/quantise the Float32 operations down to Float16's.
+The conversion method is from [Moritz Lehmann](https://stackoverflow.com/a/60047308).

 ### Version 2
 - [`TFCNNv2.h`](https://github.com/TFCNN/TFCNNv2) is a Linux / UNIX / BSD version.